-- deep learning capability;
+- deep learning capabilities;

-- strong social media integration; and
+- strong social media integrations; and

-- many connectors available for integration with other vendors.
+- connectors for integration with other vendors.

-- Watson Discovery -- from the Salesforce partnership -- yields strong customer insights;
+- Watson Discovery, which yields customer insights;

 - a Lightning-based UI dashboard for AI-based CRM support apps; and

-Microsoft Cognitive Services
+Microsoft Azure Cognitive Services

-Specifically, it includes the following:
+Specifically, Azure Cognitive Services includes the following:

 - Power BI, Power Query and Power BI Data Flows for enterprise analytics;